Cornish Mead Co.

 Drink it warm, chilled or as a cocktail.
 Make it the base of a mixer or just add Champagne for a reinvigorated “Royale”.
 Mead mixology is creating a buzz, and Mead is even being poured with tasting menus.
 Mead can be perfectly paired with your favourite cheese board, especially goat’s cheese and blues.
 Give Mead a go with game or enjoy it as a dessert wine for the ultimate sweet treat at the end of a meal.

 Mead can be enjoyed whenever the mood takes you.
-Try mead today!
+Try Cornish Mead today!

 Did you know?

 “Honeymoon” derives from “Honey Mead.”
 During the Bronze Age and even today, a glass of Mead would be consumed every day for 30 days (a lunar month).
 It was believed to be an aphrodisiac and on completion of this ritual the couple would be with child after this period.
 This was taken so seriously that a bride’s father often included a month’s worth of Mead in her dowry!
 This makes Cornish Mead the perfect wedding gift or try it as a toast to the newlyweds.